cchitsiang/awesome-stars/topics.md

 ## react

+- [mui/base-ui](https://github.com/mui/base-ui) - Unstyled UI components for building accessible web apps and design systems.
+From the creators of Radix, Floating UI, and Material UI.
 - [greatfrontend/top-javascript-interview-questions](https://github.com/greatfrontend/top-javascript-interview-questions) - Top JavaScript interview questions and answers for Front End Engineers in 2025
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Open-source platform to build and deploy AI agent workflows.
 - [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.